 Copyright © Penrod Swenson PLLC.
 Licensed in Idaho, Utah, and Wyoming.
 All Rights Reserved

 Sometimes after a decree of divorce or legal separation has been entered by the court, the parties may want to change some aspect of the judgment.
-This is called a Modification.
-Usually, a property settlement cannot be modified after the court enters the final judgment.
-Common modifiable things are child custody and parental visitation, child support, and spousal support.
+Things that are commonly modifiable are child custody and parental visitation, child support, and spousal support.

 Temporibus autem quibusdam et aut officiis debiti aut rerum necessitatibus saepe eveniet ut et voluta res repudiandae molestiae non earum rerum aic tenetur a sapiente delectus.

 In addition to the drafting of wills, trusts, family limited partnerships, limited liability companies and life insurance trusts, we often help clients prepare for un-planned possibilities like debilitating health problems, or disabling injuries.
 It is our objective to maximize the control you and your loved ones will have at critical times regarding healthcare decisions and asset management, while minimizing the need for court intervention.

 Guardians are appointed for minors and incapacitated adults.
 A minor may need a guardian appointed if the minor’s parents are deceased or otherwise unable to care for the child.
 Adults may become incapacitated due to mental illness, brain damage, physical problems, dementia, or a host of other causes.
 In such cases, a court must be asked to appoint a guardian to be responsible for the person and property of a minor.